code-hub-academy/sticker-scheme/README.md

 # Sticker Scheme! 🏷️
-Sticeker Scheme is a scheme where out of all the people who sign-up for Code Hub, 5 people will be randomly seleceted from our own-built engine and these lucky five will get stickers and a personal note from the founder delivered anywhere in india
+Sticeker Scheme is a scheme where out of all the people who sign-up for Code Hub, 5 people will be randomly seleceted from our own-built engine and these lucky five will get stickers and a personal note from the founder delivered anywhere in india!, the engine uses python and other modules to determine the winners!